Enjoy an Earth Walk wherever you are!

 Participate: Take a mindful walk, lead by example and/or support this effort: Earth Walk Campaign

-An Earth Walk is inspired by the 10,000 years of Tahoe's first people, who walked with the earth, vs. only on the earth.
+An Earth Walk is inspired by the 10,000 years of Tahoe's first people, who walked with the earth.
 It shares indigenous values of 'Nature Immersion' and 'Forest Bathing' also known as 'Shin Rin Yoku'. http://www.shinrin-yoku.org/shinrin-yoku.html.
-Early survival depended on building a relationship with the water, land, plants, animals and seasons.
-Taking an Earth Walk is a step in opening up your own personal dialog with nature.
+Walking the land to understand is how you will; remember, recover and re-Story your true nature.

 Sustainable Tahoe is facilitating the emergence of ‘Earth Walks’ sites throughout the original Washoe Territory.
 Each site will showcase an indigenous Galis Dungal (Washoe traditional Shelter).
 Ben Rupert, the great grandson of Moses Rupert, the last Shaman of the Washo, and his son John constructed the Incline Village and Tahoe Vista Galis Dungal.
 (Paid for with a Nevada Commission on Tourism Grant we received).